 |B1 Preliminary - Level B2|

 Exceptional candidates sometimes show ability beyond B1 level.
-If you achieve a Pass with Distinction in your exam, you will receive the B1 Preliminary certificate stating that you demonstrated ability at Level B2.
+If you achieve an A grade in your exam, you will receive the B1 Preliminary certificate stating that you demonstrated ability at Level B2.

-If you achieve a Pass with Merit or Pass in your exam, you will be awarded the B1 Preliminary certificate at Level B1.
+If you achieve a B or C grade in your exam, you will be awarded the B1 Preliminary certificate at Level B1.

 |Level A2 Certificate|